palikar/blog-hugo-files/content/posts/github_history_repair.md

 grep -r "arnaud@localhost.localdomain" ./.git
 ```

 you get all the occurrences of your 'wrong' email in your commits...or everywhere else for that matter.
-Ok, so if you change those github probably will notice and everything will be OK, right?
+OK, so if you change those github probably will notice and everything will be OK, right?
 So, I run _[sed](https://en.wikipedia.org/wiki/Sed)_ in conjunction with _find_ like:

 ```sh
 find ./.git/ -type f -exec sed 's/arnaud@scc-wkit-clxa-23-139.scc.kit.edu/email_adress@somewhere.org/' -i {} +;
 ```

 This find every regular file in the _.git_ folder and runs `sed 's/arnaud@localhost.localdomain/email_adress@somewhere.org/' -i` on it.
 With the expression in the quotation marks _sed_ replaces everything that matches `arnaud@localhost.localdomain` with `email_adress@somewhere.org`.
 The `-i` means "inplace" so be careful when running _sed_ like that because you may break something.
-So I do that and then push onto github...and nothing happens.
-The thing is `git push` the things "in" your repo and kinda is disregarding of changes in `.git`.
-In some cases, git may refuse to make the push crying "histories don't match"(or something).
+So I do that and then push onto Github, And nothing happened.
+The thing is `git push` the things "in" your repository and kinda is disregarding of changes in `.git`.
+In some cases, git may refuse to make the push, crying about "histories don't match" (or something).
 In those case one would have to call push as

 ```sh
 git push --force
 ```

-which overwrites 'everything' in the github repo.
+which overwrites 'everything' in the Github repository.
 So I do that and....again, this didn't work.
-When I expected the commits in the repository on github my profile picture still wasn't there.
+When I expected the commits in the repository on Github my profile picture still wasn't there.
 I am not sure what the reason for that is although I was pretty sure I would change at least _something_ while messing with the _.git_ folder. <br /> Here I will stop rambling and boring you with my "personal experience" and just give you the solution.

 ### The right solution {#the-right-solution}